Sailboarding And Windsurfing: What Are The Differences?

 A Word That Became Generic: Windsurfer And Windsurfing

 The introduction sets the tone for the rest of the article, which explores the history, naming dilemmas, and popularity of sailboarding and windsurfing.
-With the invention of the sailboard, Darby opened the way to a new wind and water sport that would capture the imaginations of water sports enthusiasts around the world.
+With the invention of the sailboard, Darby opened the way to a new wind and water sport that would capture the imaginations of water sports enthusiasts worldwide.

 A Word That Became Generic: Windsurfer And Windsurfing